EssamWisam/cmp-docs/public/department/General/Before/Perks.md

 **V. Salaries are more than good**

 For the most part, rookie salaries even as a fresh grad are not part of the equation for computer engineering and computer science majors.
 The rationale being that programs developed by these individuals often mean a lot for a business in terms of their financial growth and there is a lot of demand on them.
-Here in Egypt, a classic starting salary for a job with humble requirements and that seeks graduates from this particular university may be as high as 16K a month.
+Here in Egypt, a classic starting salary for a job with humble requirements and that seeks graduates from this particular university may be as high as 16K a month or even more as reported in 2023.

 **VI.
 Gives you self-sufficiency in the business world**